-Once the plugin has been installed, a new item called XYZ Html will be added to the menu …
+Once the plugin has been installed, a new item called XYZ Html will be added to your dashboard menu …

-Important: Make sure you have your code handy (e.g. save it in a plain text file) …
+Important: Make sure to have your code snippet handy (e.g. save it in a plain text file) …

-To create a new shortcode, click on XYZ Html > HTML Snippets …
+To create a new code snippet, click on XYZ Html > HTML Snippets …

 (XYZ Html > HTML Snippets plugin menu)

-In ‘The Add New HTML Snippet’ screen, enter a descriptive name in the Tracking Name field (this is for your reference), paste the script into the HTML code section and click on the Create button …
+In ‘The Add New HTML Snippet’ section, enter a name in the Tracking Name section (this is for your reference), paste the code snippet into the HTML code section and click on the Create button …

-Your new HTML snippet will be created, saved, and published as a shortcode …
+A new snippet will be created and published as a shortcode …

-You can also create a snippet without having code.
-This is useful if, for example, you are awaiting approval of the code but want to proceed with getting the content created where your script will eventually show up.
+You can also create a shortcode without having your script yet.
+This is useful if, for example, you are awaiting approval of the code but need to create and publish the pages where your script will eventually display.

-In this case, go ahead and create the code snippet with some placeholder content and insert the shortcode into your pages then publish.
-Once your script has been approved, you can then edit the snippet and replace the content …
+In this case, go ahead and create your snippet with placeholder content and insert the shortcode into your content then publish.
+After your code has been approved, you can then edit the snippet and replace the content …

-(You can create a new shortcode without having code.)
+(You can create a snippet without having your code snippet yet.)

 After creating a new HTML Snippet the plugin will store it in a separate list in the plugin’s database.
-You can view all the snippets and shortcodes you have created by selecting XYZ Html > HTML Snippets from your main menu …
+You can view all the snippets you’ve created by selecting XYZ Html > HTML Snippets from your dashboard menu …

-(Click on XYZ Html > HTML Snippets to view a list of all your snippets and shortcodes)
+(Click on the XYZ Html > HTML Snippets plugin menu to view a list of all your snippets and shortcodes)

-A table of all your snippets and shortcodes will be displayed in the ‘HTML Snippets’ admin screen …
+A table of all your code snippets will display in the ‘HTML Snippets’ admin screen …

-Because the plugin keeps all snippets stored in a separate database, you can use a single snippet in a number of pages and control everything from a single location.
-If you edit the code and update the snippet, your script will automatically update wherever the shortcode has been added.
+Because snippets get stored in an independent location (i.e. a separate database), you can use one shortcode in different pages and control everything from one location.
+If you change the code in your snippet, the code will automatically be updated everywhere the shortcode has been inserted.

-You can paste shortcodes into content directly in the WordPress visual editor.
+You can insert shortcodes into your content in the WordPress visual editor.

-To place the code into your content using a shortcode, simply open your page or post and place your mouse cursor where you would like the code embedded …
+To place the code into your content via a shortcode, simply open your page or post and select where you would like the code embedded …

-(Shortcodes can be inserted into your content directly in the WordPress visual editor.)
+(Shortcodes can be added in the WordPress visual editor.)

 After publishing, preview and test the script to ensure that the code is working ok …

 You can edit, deactivate, and delete your snippets …

-- If you delete or deactivate a snippet but leave the HTML Snippets plugin active, the shortcode will not display in your content.
+- If you delete or deactivate a snippet but the plugin is left active, your shortcode will not display in your content.
 The plugin will automatically fix the content so that no gaps will be detected by visitors.

-(If the HTML Snippets plugin gets deactivated, your shortcode will appear as a line of text in the content)
+(If you deactivate the HTML Snippets plugin, the shortcode will show up as text in your content)

-For more details, go here}: Insert HTML Snippet Plugin
+For more details, go here}: Insert HTML Snippet WP Plugin

-EmbedIt Pro gives you similar functionality to the HTML Snippets plugin, with some added features.
+EmbedIt Pro is similar to the HTML Snippets plugin, with some added features.

-After installing and activating EmbedIt Pro, a new menu item called HTML Snippets will appear in the menu …
+Once the plugin has been installed, a new menu item called HTML Snippets will display in your dashboard menu …

-To create a new shortcode, click on HTML Snippets > Add New, add your script, give your snippet a descriptive title and click the Publish button …
+To create a new snippet, click on HTML Snippets > Add New, paste your code, give your snippet a name and click the Publish button …

-Two new menu items will appear in your Visual Editor menu toolbar: HTML Snippet and Custom Field…
+You will see that a couple of new items will be added to your Editor toolbar: HTML Snippet and Custom Field…

-(EmbedIt Pro adds new menu buttons to the visual editor toolbar)
+(The plugin adds new menu items to the WordPress visual editor toolbar)

-Use the HTML Snippet button to add shortcodes to your content.
-With the cursor location selected, click on the HTML Snippet button to select and insert your snippet shortcode into the text …
+You can use the HTML Snippet button to add a shortcode to your pages.
+With the cursor location selected, click on the HTML Snippet button to select and insert your snippet in your text …

-(Use the menu buttons to add a shortcode to your content.)
+(Use the menu buttons to add a shortcode to your pages.)

-A window will pop up on your screen allowing you to insert any HTML Snippets you have saved.
-Select the HTML Snippet you would like embedded into your page or post and click OK to continue …
+A small window will pop up on your screen allowing you to insert any of the HTML Snippets you have created.
+Type in the name of the HTML Snippet you want to add into your page/post and click the ‘OK’ button to proceed …

-Your shortcode will be placed in the location you have specified …
+Your shortcode will be inserted in the location of your cursor …